Sri Ramakrishna Vidyashala

 Sri Ramakrishna Vidyashala is a residential school for boys run by the Ramakrishna Mission.
 It is situated in the southern Indian city of Mysore in Karnataka.
 It offers a comprehensive education from high school to junior college, or grades eight through twelve.
-Basically focusing on All-round development of a child.
-Its former Correspondent, Swami Muktidananda, stated in May 2010: "Sri Ramakrishna Vidyashala accords preference to students from rural areas and economically and socially underprivileged background at the time of admission ...
-The student profile is divergent and reflective of the entire state of Karnataka."

 Vidyashala is one of nine centers of the Ramakrishna Mission in the state of Karnataka.
 Two others are located in Mysore: Sri Ramakrishna Ashrama and the Ramakrishna Institute of Moral and Spiritual Education.